 Patti McLeod was first elected to the Yukon Legislative Assembly in the general election of 2011 and re-elected in the general election for the 34th Legislative Assembly on November 7, 2016.

-Ms. McLeod currently serves as the Opposition critic for the Department of Health and Social Services, the Women's Directorate, and the Yukon Workers’ Compensation Health and Safety Board.
+Ms. McLeod currently serves as the Opposition Critic for Health and Social Services, Housing and Land Development, Yukon Workers’ Compensation Health and Safety Board, and French Language Services Directorate.

 Previously, Ms. McLeod was elected the 24th Speaker of the Yukon Legislative Assembly on May 10, 2016.
 She is the first woman to occupy the office of Speaker of the Yukon Territorial Council/Yukon Legislative Assembly.
 Ms. McLeod was elected Deputy Speaker and Chair of Committee of the Whole on December 1, 2011 and served in that capacity until her election as Speaker.